codemarv42/BDC/README.md

 - Access historical data and trends for discharged batteries.
 - Receive notifications and alerts when the discharging process is complete.

+## Availability

+Please note that this project is still in its early stages of development.
+We are actively working on bringing it to market, and it will be available for purchase soon.
+Stay tuned for updates on availability and ordering information.

 ## Contributions

 We welcome contributions from the open-source community to enhance and expand the capabilities of the Battery Discharge Controller.
 Please feel free to submit issues, feature requests, or pull requests to help improve this project.